DavidVujic/_tics.js/README.md

 <input type="text" id="my-field" name="my-field" data-val-analyze-custom="getValue" />
 ```

-Decorate your element with the following attribute if you want to get the relative change in a numeric field:
+Decorate your element with the following attributes if you want to get the relative change in a numeric field:
 ```html
 <input type="text" id="my-field" name="my-field" data-val-analyze-custom="getRelativeChange" data-val-original-value="100" />
 ```